Detection of the 4.4-MeV gamma rays from $^{16}$O($\nu, \nu^{\prime}$)$^{16}$O(12.97 ${\rm MeV}, 2^-)$ with a

 \section{Acknowledgment}

-This work was partially supported by JSPS Grant-in-Aid for Scientific Research (No. 19K03855 and No. 20K03989) and also by JSPS Grant-in-Aid for Scientific Research on Innovative areas ``Unraveling the History of the Universe and Matter Evolution with Underground Physics" (No. 19H05802 and No. 19H05811).
+One of the authors (T.S.) would like to thank Prof. K. Langanke for a valuable comment.
+This work was partially supported by JSPS Grant-in-Aid for Scientific Research (No. 19K03855 and No. 20K03989) and also by JSPS Grant-in-Aid for Scientific Research on Innovative areas "Unraveling the History of the Universe and Matter Evolution with Underground Physics" (No. 19H05802 and No. 19H05811).

 {